pwillis-els/terraformsh/README.md

   You can capture anything you want Terraformsh to do in a config file that is automatically loaded.

+  The config file format is just a bash script.
+Therefore you can do things like 'export' arbitrary environment variables for Terraform to load, or even run custom code.

+  It's *highly recommended* that you **do not** set environment variables like Terraform's `TF_VAR_*`, otherwise you will have a mix of variables set in both config files and environment variables, and it will make it difficult to track down where/how a variable is being set.
+Stick to static variables in `*.tfvars` or `*.tfvars.json` files, and load dynamic variables from Terraform with a data source.

-  You can override the following default variables with environment variables, or set them in a bash configuration file (`/etc/terraformsh`, `~/.terraformshrc`, `.terraformshrc`, `terraformsh.conf`), with the following key=value pairs:
+  You can set the following variables in a config file (any of:
+  `/etc/terraformsh`, `~/.terraformshrc`, `.terraformshrc`, `terraformsh.conf`),
+  or set them as environment variables before you call Terraformsh:

     DEBUG=0
     TERRAFORM=terraform
     TF_PLANFILE=        # Automatically populated by terraformsh
     TF_DESTROY_PLANFILE=        # Automatically populated by terraformsh
     TF_BOOTSTAP_PLANFILE=       # Automatically populated by terraformsh
-    USE_PLANFILE=1
-    INHERIT_TFFILES=1
-    NO_DEP_CMDS=0
+    USE_PLANFILE=1              # Use a plan file for each apply/destroy
-    CD_DIR=             # The directory to change to before running terraform commands
+    INHERIT_TFFILES=1           # Inherit tfvars files in parent directories NO_DEP_CMDS=0               # Don't run dependent commands automatically CD_DIR=             # The directory to change to before running terraform commands

-  The environment variable *TF_DATA_DIR* is automatically overridden by Terraformsh, as it uses a new temporary directory for the data dir, based on *both* the name of the directory you ran Terraformsh from, and the name of the Terraform module you run terraform against (the `-C` option).
-If you pass your own *TF_DATA_DIR* environment variable, Terraformsh will just use that.
+  The environment variable `TF_DATA_DIR` is automatically overridden by Terraformsh.
+  A new temporary directory is created for the data dir, based on *both* the name of the directory you ran Terraformsh from, and the Terraform module directory you run terraform against (the `-C` option).
+If you pass your own `TF_DATA_DIR` environment variable, Terraformsh will use that instead.

   The following can be set in the Terraformsh config file as Bash arrays, or you can set them by passing them to `-E`, such as `-E "PLAN_ARGS=(-no-color -input=false)"`.